SAP S/4HANA Cloud ou On-Premise - S4IC, revendeur SAP en Belgique

 3. SAP S/4HANA Private Cloud

+Private Cloud is dedicated to a single enterprise.
 SAP S/4HANA Private Cloud Edition, known previously as the Single Tenant Edition (STE) or as Extended Edition (EX), offers more flexibility and control than the Public Cloud Edition.
 In addition, the Private Cloud Edition allows for multiple hosting options on SAP’s Cloud Platform, Amazon Web Service (AWS), Google Cloud or Microsoft Azure.
-The planned deployment for the SAP S/4HANA migration can be Greenfield, Brownfield or hybrid.
+The planned deployment for the S/4HANA migration can be Greenfield, Brownfield or hybrid.

 This table provides additional information about the features of the different options: